abgag70/blog/articles/test.md

 #### Interfacing with Javascript

-The goal is to create a function called maxLipoPlusTr that will be able to minimize any objective Javascript function that returns a numerical value.
-Here's what we want it to look like :
+Since the goal is to reproduce this behavior in Javascript, we start by creating a function called maxLipoPlusTr that will be able to minimize any objective Javascript function that returns a numerical value.
+Here's what we want it to look like.

 ```js
 import { maxLipoPlusTr } from "./max-lipo-plus-tr.js"